 "Consistency lies in the behaviour of adults and not simply in the application of procedure.
-A truly sustainable consistent approach does not come from a tool kit of strategies but in the determination of every member of staff to hold firm.
-The key is to develop a consistency that ripples through every interaction on behaviour.
-Where
+A truly sustainable consistent approach does not come from a tool kit of

 Positive behaviour needs to be modelled by all adults and repeatedly reiterated to all pupils so that they can be reassured by the consistency of routine for "the route to exceptional behaviour...lies in the behaviour of every adult and their ability to create a culture of certainty."
 (Dix, 2017)